Chalk Farm: Neighbouring places

-Economy

-Chalk Farm equates to the northern neighbourhood of Camden Town and features many lively pubs, live music venues, and restaurants.

-Within immediate reach of the tube station is The Roundhouse, a former circular railway engine turntable shed converted to 360° arts and performance use.

-Chalk Farm contains Haverstock School Business & Enterprise College (formerly Haverstock Comprehensive School).

-Camden College of English was in Chalk Farm

-For over 70 years major bus routes were operated from Chalk Farm bus garage, in Harmood Street, now long gone.
-Today the long-established route 27 and the newer route 393 both terminate at Chalk Farm.
-These buses reach opposite destinations outside central London: Hammersmith and Clapton respectively.

-Walden Books is a long-established secondhand bookshop located just off Chalk Farm Road.

 Social conditions

 The south of the area has regular residents on its broadest definition, which is capable of including Jude Law, Sadie Frost and Sienna Miller among the highest-grossing early 21st century 'Camden set' of writers, artists and actors, but equally, parts of both wards have some stubborn poverty and a significant minority of their housing is social housing.

 Census data for local wards gives an indication of varied social conditions in the area.

 Transport

 Chalk Farm on the north–south Northern line, Edgware branch.

-The nearest London Overground station (east-west) is centred 0.5 mi east: Kentish Town West.
+The nearest London Overground station (east–west) is centred 0.5 mi east: Kentish Town West.